-2.3.6 When Should Drafters Work on These Provisions?
+2.3.6 When Should Drafters Work on these Provisions?

+When should you work on saving and transitional provisions?
 You may decide that some provision is needed in the very early planning stage, e.g. because from the start, you are aware of existing legal rules or certain activities that need to continue.
 But often these matters cannot be accurately determined until you have completed the new substantive rules.
 It is only then that you can work out the precise impact of the new scheme upon existing circumstances.